 4. Ensuring impartiality

 Research objectives also play a role in ensuring impartiality and minimising biases.
-You may have pre-conceived ideas of what the research will show, based on previous experience or personal beliefs.
-Or you could have a vested interest for the results to turn out a certain way; for instance, if you are testing appeal of two new product ideas and one is more financially viable.
+You may have pre-conceived ideas of what the research will show based on previous experience or personal beliefs.
+Or you could have a vested interest for the results to turn out a certain way; for instance, if you are testing appeal of two new services and one is more financially viable.
 These biases may unwittingly (or not!) lead you to interpret the data in a way that fits your expectations or best interests.

 Objectives, unlike hypotheses, are neutral statements that do not propose any specific explanation or outcome.
 They help keep you on course for analysing data objectively, free from the influence of confirmation bias or other prejudices.
 By focusing on the objectives, you strive to gather and interpret data without being swayed by personal preferences or preconceived notions, ensuring a more unbiased and accurate research process.

 When setting your B2B research objectives, bear these best practices in mind: